 * I graduated from my pediatric residency at University of California, San Francisco (UCSF), where my research interests included tattoo removal as a community violence prevention initiative, community revitalization as a public health intervention, and the use of open access technology and social media to promote collaboration between patients, providers and all the people that make health a reality.
 I was also a member of UCSF’s Pediatric Leadership for the Under-served (PLUS) program that moulds young pediatricians into leaders for underserved communities and families.

-* I am a practicing pediatrician and child health advocate in the Bay Area who is currently completing a Masters of Public Health as a Commonwealth Fund Mongan Fellow in Minority Health Policy at Harvard’s TH Chan School of Public Health.
+* I am a practicing pediatrician and child health advocate in the Bay Area who recently completed a Masters of Public Health as a Commonwealth Fund Mongan Fellow in Minority Health Policy at Harvard’s TH Chan School of Public Health.

 *If you like what you read here, follow me on twitter @RheaBoydMD